hltcoe/tasa/README.md

     npm start

 This command will open up a development server on port 3000.
-You may edit the React code and simlutaneously see how the UI changes.
+You may edit the React code and simultaneously see how the UI changes.
 It is useful when you want to develop new feature, as you don't need to load the template into Turkle for every change you made.
 In this mode, TASA uses the sentence pair and configuration data stored in `webapp/src/mock.json` as input and renders the UI accordingly.

 ### CSV format for Turk templates